Packers fan wins German NFL Fan of the Year Award

-SCHWEINFURT, Germany (WFRV) – Without the Packers, Matthias Krause’s life would not be what it is.
+SCHWEINFURT, Germany (WFRV) – Without the Packers, Matthias Kraus’ life would not be what it is.

 “I’m crazy.
 With the Packers, I’m crazy,” he said.
 “It gives me goosebumps right now, just thinking about walking into the stadium.”

-For Krause, walking into Lambeau entails nearly a 5,000-mile journey from his town of Schweinfurt, Germany.
+For Kraus, walking into Lambeau entails nearly a 5,000-mile journey from his town of Schweinfurt, Germany.

 “If you can see the pack, you don’t go to see the Seahawks and Bucs in Munich,” he said.
 “Last year was the first one in Munich, they easily could sell three million tickets.”